vsg-dev/VulkanSceneGraph/README.md

 * [GLFW](https://www.glfw.org)  3.3 or later.
 The plan is to implement native Windowing support so this dependency will later be removed.

 The above dependency versions are known to work so they've been set as the current minimum, it may be possible to build against oldeer versions.
-If you find success with older versions let us know and we can related the version info.
+If you find success with older versions let us know and we can update the version info.

 ###Command line build instructions:
 To build and install the static libvsg library (.a/.lib) in source: